Efficient Incremental Penetration Depth Estimation between Convex Geometries: Results

 \begin{itemize} \item Sphere collides with sphere (sphere vs. sphere) \item Capsule collides with capsule (capsule vs. capsule) \item Sphere collides with capsule (sphere vs. capsule) \end{itemize}

-For these simple primitive shapes, the fcl~\cite{pan2012fcl} library provides hand-written algorithms to compute their penetration, which is used as ground truth to evaluate the accuracy of PD algorithms.
-The geometries have characteristic dimensions (such as the diameter of the sphere) of 1 meter in this experiment.
-For more details, please refer to the Supplemental Materials.
+For these simple primitive shapes, we use hand-written PD algorithms as the ground truth.
+The shapes have characteristic dimensions (such as sphere diameter) of 1 meter in this experiment.
 All of the statistical results are the averaged value of 10000 independent runs with randomly generated poses for the shape pair.
+Please refer to supplemental materials for detailed setup.

 Our method requires an initial penetration direction guess.
 For the purpose of benchmarking, we use the following method to obtain the initial guess.
 Given the ground truth penetration direction from the hand-written algorithm, we apply a rotation of $n$ degrees with respect to a random axis that is perpendicular to the ground-truth direction.
 Then, the rotated direction is used as the initial guess.